 Prescription opioids may effectively relieve pain, but they also create serious problems with addiction and misuse that affect more than 11.5 million people in the United States.
-The medical professionals at CHOICE Pain & Rehabilitation Center prescribe Suboxone® to treat opioid addiction at their locations in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland.
+The medical professionals at CHOICE Pain & Rehabilitation Center prescribe Suboxone® to treat opioid addiction at their locations in Olney, Rosedale, Hyattsville, Gaithersburg, Lanham, Dundalk, and Baltimore, Maryland.
 If you’re in Maryland or the Washington, D.C., area, schedule a consultation online or by phone today.

 Suboxone is a prescription medicine that treats opioid addiction in adults.
 The medicine comes in the form of a sublingual film, which is a strip that dissolves beneath your tongue.
 The compassionate physicians at CHOICE Pain & Rehabilitation Center may prescribe Suboxone as part of your comprehensive opioid addiction treatment plan.